 - Emission unit P001, which is a product loading rack consisting of 6 loading bays.
 Three of the six bays can bottom load either gasoline or distillate.
 Two of the remaining bays can bottom load gasoline only.
 One bay can bottom load distillate only.
-The vapors generated from tank trucks during loading are collected and piped to one of two air pollution control devices C001 or C002. - Air pollution control device C001, which is a John Zink Vapor Combustion Unit, Model No. ZCT-2/3-10-50-3-2/8-4/8 (VCU). - Air pollution control device C002, which is a John Zink Regenerable Carbon Adsorption Unit, Model No. AA-825-9-7 (VRU).
+The vapors generated from tank trucks during loading are collected and piped to air pollution control device C001. - Air pollution control device C001, which is a John Zink Vapor Combustion Unit, Model No. ZCT-2/3-10-50-3-2/8-4/8 (VCU).